NordicSemiconductor/Android-BLE-Library/example/game/Readme.md

 The BLUETOOTH_SCAN permission can now be requested with ```usesPermissionFlags="neverForLocation"``` parameter, which excludes location related data from the scan results, making requesting location not needed anymore.

-Furthermore, INTERNET access permission is needed to retrieve the question data from the Trivia API.
+Furthermore, internet access permission is needed to retrieve the question data from the Trivia API.